 Using Computers on Campus

-You will use your Salisbury University username and password to log into Information Technology lab and library computers to access university technology resources like software, printing, and network storage.
-Your SU username and password is also used to log into a variety of campus technology services, like e-mail, MyClasses, GullNet, and Gull Card.
+You will use your Salisbury University username and password to log on to SU computers to access university technology resources and services like software, printing, network storage, e-mail, MyClasses, GullNet, and your Gull Card.

-To keep your SU account secure, your SU password expires every 180 days for student accounts.
-If you forget your password or need to change your password, you can do so through our self-service Password Assistance page.
-Once you change your password, you can't change it again for another 48 hours.
+To keep your SU account secure, your SU password expires every 180 days.
+If you forget or need to change your password, you can do so through our self-service Password Assistance page.

-Information Technology maintains 21 computer labs on campus.
-Of those, nine Windows and one Macintosh labs are scheduled or staffed by the IT Help Desk.
+Information Technology maintains 22 computer labs on campus.
+Of those, ten Windows and two Macintosh labs are scheduled and maintained by IT.
 There are many software packages available for you to use at these locations.

-Once you've logged into a campus Computer Lab or library computer, you can access network drives through the Computer icon on the desktop.
-Students have 1 GB of network storage on their P: drive, which is accessible from any lab or library computer.
+Once you've logged into a campus computer, you can access personal storage on SU's network drives through Windows Explorer's This PC icon on Windows computers or through the Finder on Mac computers.
+Students have 2 GB of network storage on their P: drive, which is accessible from any SU computer.
 In addition to storing files, students can use their P: drive to create a personal web site.
-Students also have access to the K: drive, which some professors use to share files not shared through MyClasses.
+Students also have access to the K: drive, which some professors use to share files not shared through our MyClasses Learning Management System.

-Students also have access to Microsoft OneDrive for Business as part of the Microsoft Office 365 student email account.
-All students using Microsoft OneDrive for Business have 1 terabyte (TB) of space to store files, which can be accessed 24-7.
-For more information on OneDrive, see Getting Started With OneDrive.
+Students also have access to Microsoft OneDrive for Business Students as part of the Microsoft Office 365 student email account.
+All students using Microsoft OneDrive for Business have 1 terabyte (TB) of cloud storage space to store files, which can be accessed from any Internet connected device.
+For more information on Microsoft OneDrive for Business, see Getting Started With OneDrive.

-Because network drives are not accessible in the student residence halls, students can use their OneDrive for Business or USB thumb drives to transfer files from their personal computer to the lab or library computers.
+Because network drives are not accessible in the student residence halls, students can use their Microsoft OneDrive for Business or USB thumb drives to transfer files from their personal computer to SU computers.

 Systems at Salisbury University